The X Factor (British TV series) series 11: Bootcamp/Six Chair Challenge

 It was reported in March 2014 that Cowell was considering axing the bootcamp stage in favour of the "six chair challenge" from series 10, whereby judges were assigned their categories at the start of bootcamp and contestants took it in turns to perform for their judge.
 The six-seat challenge involves successful contestants being offered one of "six seats", representing places at the judges' houses stage of the competition.
 However, if a judge had already chosen six acts for their category, they could replace them if they preferred a later act.
 This was a controversial input to the series as many were disappointed to see acts sent home in such a harsh way.

 Despite the reports, both bootcamp and the six chair challenge took place.
 A total of 114 acts successfully reached bootcamp this year.
 They were put into groups within their own categories and took part in a sing-off, which took place on 8 August, where the judges cut half of the acts, leaving only 55 acts.
 Mel B's commitments to America's Got Talent delayed her re-entry to the UK until the end of the bootcamp stage, after Cowell, Fernandez-Versini and Walsh had finished deliberating on the remaining contestants earlier that day.
 The judges then called back some rejected soloists to form an unnamed eight-piece boyband (later named Stereo Kicks after judges' houses) and an unnamed five-piece girl group, resulting in 57 acts competing for the "six chair challenge".
-It was only then that all four judges learned their categories: Walsh was given the Groups category, Mel B was given the Boys, Fernandez-Versini was given the Girls and Cowell was given the Over 26s.
+It was only then that all four judges learned their categories: Mel B was given the Boys, Cowell was given the Over 26s, Fernandez-Versini was given the Girls and Walsh was given the Groups category.
 The six-seat challenge took place at The SSE Arena, Wembley on 9 and 10 August.
 Any contestant under 16 could not be swapped out if they were given a seat.

 Judges' houses

-For judges' houses, Walsh took the Groups to Bermuda and was assisted by former judge Tulisa Contostavlos; Mel B took the Boys to Cancún, with assistance from fellow Spice Girls member Emma Bunton; Fernandez-Versini took the Girls to Nice and was assisted by Tinie Tempah; and Cowell took the Over 26s to Los Angeles, where he was assisted by Sinitta.
+For judges' houses, Mel B took the Boys to Cancún, with assistance from fellow Spice Girls member Emma Bunton; Cowell took the Over 26s to Los Angeles, where he was assisted by Sinitta;Fernandez-Versini took the Girls to Nice and was assisted by Tinie Tempah; and Walsh took the Groups to Bermuda and was assisted by former judge Tulisa.